MonoidMusician/blog/sources/pickling.md

 Note that “equal” and “equivalent” are, strictly speaking, external notions.
 However, “equal” is often testable internally, such as by `===`{.javascript}.
 (Except for the case of `NaN`{.javascript} – you technically have to use `a === b || (a !== a && b !== b)`{.javascript} to detect `NaN ==== NaN`{.javascript}, and I believe that different `NaN`{.javascript}s are indistinguishable.)

+“Equivalent” is much harder to test: for functions it will be impossible, but even for data made out of simple JSON-like structures it takes a fair amount of bookkeeping and some trickery to truly decide it.
 :::

 In Dhall, equal and equivalent happen to be the same!^[Citation needed.]
 Unfortunately this is more a reflection of the rather stagnant notion of data in Dhall – no mutability, no references, no cyclic structures.

-In general, as soon as you have references, equality and equivalence will not be the same.
+As soon as you have mutable references, equality and equivalence will not be the same.

-(You can always^[] use test mutations to tell when two references are identical or not, so you cannot just outlaw referential equality and hope that they become indiscernable.)
+(This is because you can always^[] use test mutations to tell when two references are identical or not, so you cannot just outlaw referential equality and hope that they become indiscernable.)

 And practically speaking, there are always wrinkles.